AckeeCZ/antonio/README.md

 > ### Shared `defaults`
 >
 > Even though `api` and `authApi` are created as separated axios instances, they share the same default request config object - [`api.defaults` and `authApi.defaults`](https://github.com/axios/axios#request-config).
-This issue/feature is caused by how axios is implemented and `ackee-http-client` won't change it.
+This issue/feature is caused by how axios is implemented and `@ackee/antonio` won't change it.
 Just don't be surprised, when you see the `Authorization` header also in requests created by the `api`.

 ---